REgional centres development plan

 The Regional Centres Development Plan (RCDP) is about attracting business, investment and people to support the growth of WA's Regional Centres and SuperTowns.
 This means a stronger economy and a better quality of life for the people in regional WA – and for the benefit of all Western Australians.

-The next phase of RCDP will build on work undertaken in the Regional Investment Blueprints to provide the opportunity for economic Growth Plans to be prepared for nine Regional Centres.
+The next phase of RCDP builds on work undertaken in the Regional Investment Blueprints to provide the opportunity for economic Growth Plans to be prepared for nine Regional Centres.
 The Regional Centres are identified in the State Planning Strategy and include Albany, Broome, Greater Bunbury, Busselton, Carnarvon, Geraldton, Kalgoorlie, Kununurra and Mandurah.

 Kalgoorlie-Boulder was selected as one of the first 4 regional centres to take part in the first stage of the project in June 2015, along with Broome, Geraldton and Greater Bunbury.
-This first stage has a budget of $7.5 million, funded by Royalties for Regions.